 The Indigenous Protected Area program was first proposed by the Commonwealth Government in 1997.
 The three stated goals of the program are to:

-We are hopeful that the IPA program will provide us with the opportunity to enhance the capacity of our rangers, promote the invaluable work that they do on country in the protection and conservation of biodiversity, and to acknowledge our contribution as Traditional Owners in maintaining our environment for future generations.
+We are hopeful that the IPA program will provide us with the opportunity to enhance the capacity of our rangers and promote the invaluable work that they do on country in the protection and conservation of biodiversity.

-Native Title has given us legal recognition of our right to manage country and, like our country men to the north (the Wellesley Islands) we believe that an IPA is an appropriate mechanism under which to achieve our aspirations as an IPA has substantial benefits for Traditional Owners and the broader community.
-We are proud of our unique culture and the extraordinary diversity of our country from the sandstone ridges and escarpments following the rivers and streams through to the coast with their mangroves and sand dunes, and everywhere in between.
+We believe that an IPA is an appropriate mechanism under which to achieve our aspirations.
+We are proud of our unique culture and the extraordinary diversity of our country.
 Conservation has always been a key part of our culture.
 The flexibility of the IPA program will allow us to meet our cultural obligations in caring for our country, and provide financial and planning support to strengthen our conservation practices as well as national and international recognition to develop and actively manage country.

-Our IPA will link directly to the Thuwathu/Bujimulla IPA initiative undertaken in the Wellesley Islands, providing two adjoining protected and managed areas amassing an impressive 1,753,500 hectares.
+The Nijinda Durlga IPA links directly to the Thuwathu/Bujimulla IPA in the Wellesley Islands, providing two adjoining protected and managed areas amassing a total of 1,753,500 hectares.